 Relationship - spiritual beliefs connect different clans to the land and water of a particular area.
 This is a person's "country".
-The rights to country are held communally by the clan.
+The clan holds the rights to country communally.

 Responsibility - relationship to country carries important cultural and spiritual responsibilities, often called "caring for country".